Rocket fire from Lebanon kills 7 in Israel as US officials try to push for cease-fires

 Both Hezbollah and Hamas are backed by Iran, Israel’s regional adversary.
 Hezbollah did not immediately claim responsibility for Thursday’s rocket fire.
 Israel’s military said 90 projectiles were fired from Lebanon on Thursday.

-Hezbollah has been firing thousands of rockets, drones and missiles into Israel —and drawing fierce Israeli retaliatory strikes — over the past year since Hamas’ Oct.
+Hezbollah has been firing thousands of rockets, drones and missiles into Israel — and drawing fierce Israeli retaliatory strikes — since Hamas’ Oct.
 7, 2023, attack out of the Gaza Strip triggered Israel’s devastating war in the Palestinian enclave.

+The residents of Metula evacuated in October 2023, and only security officials and agricultural workers remain.

+In addition to the four Thais killed, another Thai agricultural worker was injured by the rocket fire, Thailand’s Foreign Minister Maris Sangiampongsa said in social media posts Friday.
+Maris urged all parties to return to the path of peace in the name of the civilians harmed by the continuing conflict.

 Agricultural areas near Israel’s border are closed military zones that can only be entered with official permission.
 For the few remaining residents, the thump of interceptions by Israel’s Iron Dome missile defense system and wailing air raid sirens punctuate daily life.